leelaprasannak/XamarinUniversity/README.md

 If you have any issues with installation, let us know at <training@xamarin.com> and we'll setup a session with a trainer to get it resolved.

+## Fixing Slow Android Emulators

+The Android Emulators are incredibly slow out of the box, to the point where they're essentially unusable.
+For information on speed them up, read the instructions [here](https://github.com/xamarin/XamarinUniversity/blob/master/Accelerating_Android_Emulators.md).

 # Classes

 ## Class Catalog